anastasiapodoliakina/financial-math/README.md

-# Gamma Hedging ABM (Mesa): short-gamma vs long-gamma
+# Flash Crashes and Delta/Gamma Hedging:How Hedging Creates Systemic Risk

 Agent-based simulation of a single risky asset where heterogeneous traders generate order flow and an option dealer may hedge using **delta-change hedging** (gamma feedback).
 The goal is to compare tail risk and crash behavior across **short-gamma**, **long-gamma**, and **no-hedge** regimes.